FRCA Notes

 Primary Injury

-• The initial trauma load causes injury to the brain and other organs, bony skeleton and vascular architecture (i.e. major haemorrhage)
+• The initial trauma load causes injury to a number of organ systems including the brain, bony skeleton and vascular architecture (leading to major haemorrhage)

 • There may be death from raised ICP or exsanguination